 If you’re an avid fan of Korean films or series, going to South Korea is surely a part of your bucket list.
 When I was 18 years old (Boys over flower fever), I told myself that I should visit South Korea before reaching 25.
 20, I told my bunny, Nymfa that we should go there together.
 22, all expenses should be from my pocket.
 23, 24 and tadaaaa!!!
 Finally!! :)) Annyeonghaseyo South Korea! 😀

-I initially wanted to write a blog first about my previous travels to other places but since South Korea is verrrry special to me, I’m making it on top of this page. 🙂
+I initially wanted to write a blog first about my previous travels but since South Korea is verrrry special to me, I’m making it on top of this page. 🙂

 VISA.
 This is the list of countries which are visa-free to South Korea as of April 2015:

-For more information, visit the official website of the Ministry of Foreign Affairs here.
+For more information, visit the official website of South Korea’s Ministry of Foreign Affairs here.

 There are different requirements for each type of traveler, for Filipinos, kindly check this page.
 Processing time is 3 to 5 days.
 In the Philippines, the Korean Embassy is located at 122 Upper McKinley Road, McKinley Town Center, Fort Bonifacio, Taguig city 1634, Philippines with contact number at (63-2) 856-9210 visa local no. 270, 500.
 It is located somewhere near at the back of SM Aura.